Moment

 Without power, you're screwed.

-If you're planning to shoot lots of film on a trip, pack batteries like you'd pack underwear: more is more.
+If you plan to shoot lots of film on a trip, pack batteries like you'd pack underwear: more is more.
 Many older analog cameras take CR2 or CR123 batteries.
 LR44 and SR44 are also common.
 Some cameras only use a battery for the light meter, while others need one to power on and fire a shot.
-Whichever battery your camera requires, stock up ahead of time and bring more than enough to last through your trip.
+Whichever battery your camera requires, stock up beforehand and bring more than enough to last through your trip.

 2. Fresh Film